Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 1/5
-**Excellent - Outstanding**
+**Poor - Needs significant revision**

-Both samples clearly point to other genres (slice-of-life, zombie apocalypse) that are not associated with Breaking Bad.
-Effective misdirection to other choices.
+Neither clue effectively misdirects to the provided incorrect choices ('The Sopranos' or 'The Wire').
+The first clue describes an adventure/mystery genre that doesn't fit any of the options.
+The second clue describes a generic sitcom/drama about friends, which also doesn't strongly align with the themes or primary focus of 'The Sopranos' or 'The Wire'.
+They fail to make the wrong options seem plausible for the given choices.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices